-To get started, you can sign up with an e-mail and password directly with Vine or you can use your Twitter account for quick access.
+To get started with Vine, you can sign up with an e-mail and password directly with Vine or you can use your Twitter account for quick access.
 Once signed in, you'll see the Home feed that shows the latest videos from other users.
-A button in the upper-left corner lets you navigate between the home screen, a place to explore videos from other users, a personal activity section to view videos you've made, and a link to your profile.
+A button in the upper-left corner lets you navigate among the home screen, a place to explore videos from other users, a personal activity section to view videos you've made, and a link to your profile.
 I recommend going to the profile screen right away to fill out your information and also to use the button in the upper right to search for other Vine users you know from your address book, Twitter, Facebook, or a direct search.
 With a few friends selected, the home screen will now show videos from your friends and other contacts.

 The Home feed is the place to view the latest videos from people you follow, and as you swipe to scroll, you'll see you can do familiar actions letting you "like" a video, make comments, or revine a video (Vine's version of the retweet function).
 What's really neat about the Home feed is that as you scroll, each video starts playing automatically while you have it on screen, while scrolling to the next video automatically stops the previous one and starts the new one.
 This automatic setup makes for a seamless experience as you scroll through and look at user-made videos.
 In fact, it's one of the advantages Vine has over Instagram; without having to worry about photos in the feed, people can quickly watch video after video.

 The Explore page is a great way to see how other people are using Vine.
 There are links at the top for popular videos and videos that are currently trending.
 There's also a list of Channels, so you can browse through videos by specific category, like Comedy, Cats, or Food.
 At the very bottom of the page, there's a useful grid of common hash tags, which is convenient.